chingchinglam71/PF1018_DA/README.md

-Scripts supporting 'Enzymatic control of periselectivity: Computational elucida-tions of the mechanism by which enzyme PfB controls selec-tivity in biosynthesis of natural product (–)-PF-1018'
+Scripts supporting 'Computational elucidation of the mechanism by which a pericyclase controls periselectivity in the biosynthesis of natural product (–)-PF-1018'